Old English Sheepdog: Health

 A 2024 UK study found a life expectancy of 12.1 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.
 The Old English Sheepdog is predisposed to allergic skin disease and demodicosis.

 An American study reviewing over a million patients presented to 27 veterinary teaching hospitals in North America found the Old English Sheepdog to be predisposed to hip dysplasia, with 11.1% of dogs examined having the condition compared to 3.52% overall.
 Another American study of over a million hip evaluations in dogs over the age of 2 years found a prevalence of 17.8%.

 A review of 1,934 cases of dogs presenting for gastric dilatation volvulus (GDV) found the Old English Sheepdog to be predisposed, with an odds ratio of 4.8.
 A UK survey attributed 7% of Old English Sheepdog deaths to GDV.

 A review of 369 cases of dilated cardiomyopathy in England found the Old English Sheepdog to make up 9 of those cases.

-The Old English Sheepdog is one of the more commonly affected breeds for an autosomal recessive mutation in the MDR1 gene.
+The Old English Sheepdog is one of the more commonly affected breeds by an autosomal recessive mutation in the MDR1 gene.
 This mutation results in the affected animal being more susceptible to negative effects of drugs at volumes that are otherwise safe.
 Common drugs such as doramectin and ivermectin will cause neurotoxicosis.